-At Jigsaw, we work with many young people who come to Jigsaw have concerns about the future.
+At Jigsaw, we work with many young people who have concerns about the future.
 This can have a significant impact on their mental health.
 Some of these include:

-- Changes within the family environment- Such as a new step-parent, or the birth of a new sibling.
-Uncertainty and fear of being displaced or rejected in some way can be a cause of anxiety.
+- Changes within the family environment– Such as a new step-parent, or the birth of a new sibling.
+Uncertainty and fear of being displaced or rejected in some way can cause anxiety.

-- Parents separating- In some cases, it can come as a shock to know your parents were unhappy.
+- Parents separating– Sometimes, it can come as a shock to know your parents were unhappy.
 This can lead to mistrust and uncertainty about your role in the family.

-- Uncertainty about what to do- Get a job rather or go to college?
+- Uncertainty about what to do– Get a job or go to college?
 What course to choose?
 It’s not as simple as just making a decision for some young people.
-There can be many barriers to the job market, or further education.
+There can be many barriers to the job market or further education.

-- Money, employment and housing- Everyday there are media stories about the difficulties for young people buying a home.
+- Money, employment, and housing– Every day there are news stories about the difficulties for young people finding a place to live.
 Young people were also disproportionately impacted by unemployment as a result of the pandemic.
 This can greatly impact your outlook about the future.

 - Climate change– This is a real source of anxiety for many young people.
 They can feel powerless and cheated about the state of the environment.

 Why do we have these worries?

 The future can seem quite negative due to certain events and situations around the world.
-These include the impact of coronavirus, lack of jobs and high cost of living.
+These include the impact of coronavirus, world conflict, lack of jobs and high cost of living.

-Stories about these come in our news feeds 24/7.
+Stories about these fill our news feeds 24/7.
 It’s hardly surprising we start to feel anxious about what the future may hold.
 We might imagine the world will never be the same, or there is never going to be safety and certainty.

 Drive for achievement and success

-The drive for ‘achievements’, academic or economic success, can be overwhelming if we feel every decision can impact our entire life.
+The constant drive for ‘achievements’ like social, academic or financial success can be overwhelming.
+We may feel every decision can impact our entire life.

-Feeling the need to make the right choice first time can be paralysing.
+Feeling the need to make the right choice the first time can be paralysing.
 Or maybe you feel others have more options available to them than you do, which can be just as tough.

 Sometimes we may feel we don’t fit in with the society we’re living in.
 We may have different values from our peers, and therefore feel drawn to different options than them.
 If we see friends going off to college or embarking on ‘high-flying’ careers, we may feel left behind.

-Other people’s ‘perfect’ lives on social media can make us feel we lack a future.
+Seeing other people’s ‘perfect’ lives on social media can make us feel that we lack a future.
 This could be because we chose differently to them, or because we have fewer opportunities.
 We can begin to believe we are a total failure and that can be really debilitating.